Where am I coming from?

 The list used to be long and complicated, but recently I have managed to get it down to one word- THE HORSE.

 While I find my mentors inspiring, and word of wisdom motivational- the reality of my life is that everything is driven by my love of the horse.
-All my actions are geared towards being a more effective communicator, a better ambassador, and a truer partner to the horses I meet and train.
+All my actions are geared towards being a more effective communicator, a better ambassador, and a truer partner to the horses I meet and get to work with.
 Each one gets my 100% focus and attention, 100% of the time I am with them.
 I have learned that to achieve my goals with the horse, I have to do one thing really well and that is be a better human being.

 I realized the feeling I got from being lifted up by my horsemanship peers and mentors, rather than torn down- was something I wanted to promote and share with others as well.
 Thus, B.N.
 Spired Horsemanship was born.